 – A BRIEF HISTORY

 Third Age Learning Guelph (TALG) was founded in 1988, and formally incorporated as a non-profit volunteer organization in 2003.
 Lectures were initially held at the University of Guelph’s War Memorial Hall, then moved to the University’s Arboretum Centre.
 During the Covid-19 pandemic (2020-2022), lectures were delivered online via Zoom webinars.
-As of September 2022, lectures will be moved to Harcourt United Church in Guelph and simultaneously streamed online.
+As of September 2022, lectures are held at Harcourt United Church in Guelph and also simultaneously streamed online, so registrants can choose how they wish to attend.
 TALG offers four Lecture Series each year, two in the fall and two in the winter.

 With lectures ranging over a wide variety of subjects, we strive to create interesting and stimulating learning experiences for our participants.
 You can see more about the types of topics we’ve enjoyed so far, on our Archives page.
 We seek engaging speakers who are experts in their field (often affiliated with a university).
 There are no educational requirements for those who attend – just a love of learning!